apollographql/apollo-client-nextjs/RFC.md

 </html>
 ```

-This way, `{children}` can still be a server component, but all CC further down the tree can still access the context.
+This way, `{children}` can still be a server component, but all client components further down the tree are able to access the context.

-Note that doing `<ApolloProvider client={...}>` in a `"use server"` Layout is not possible, as `client` is non-serializable and cannot pass the RSC-SSR boundary (let alone the SSR-Browser boundary).
-It has to be created in a "client-only" file.
+Note that using `<ApolloProvider client={...}>` in a `"use server"` enabled component is not possible, as `client` is non-serializable and cannot pass the RSC-SSR boundary (let alone the SSR-Browser boundary).
+The Apollo Client will need to be created in a "client-only" file, as it cannot pass the Server-Client-Boundary.

 ### The terms "client" and "server".

-"Client" and "Server" are not very fitting terms here.
+We should note that the terms "Client" and "Server" are a bit of a misnomer.
-* "Server components" could also already be rendered during build, locally or in CI, and not on a server.
+* "Server components" aren't strictly rendered on a running server.
+While this is one case, these components can also be rendered during a build (such as static generation), in a local dev environment, or in CI.
-* "Client components" also execute on the server (or wherever RSC are rendered), but differently than on the client (no execution of effects, no ability to rerender).
+* "Client components" aren't strictly run in the browser.
+These are also executed in an SSR pass on the server, albeit with different behavior.
+Effects are not executed and there is no ability to rerender.

-So I'll use different words here:
+In an effort to provide some clarity, I'll use the following terms:

-* RSC - these are React Server components
+* RSC - React Server components run on the server (either on a running server, or during a build)
-* SSR pass: this is rendering of client components on the server
+* SSR pass - The render phase of client components on the server before the result is sent and hydrated in the browser
-* browser rendering: this is rendering of client components on the browser
+* Browser rendering - The rendering of client components in the browser

-### NextJS specifics: "static" and "dynamic" renders.
+### Next.js specifics: "static" and "dynamic" renders.

-Also, keep in mind that RSC can happen in different stages.
+RSC within Next.js can happen in different stages: either "statically" or "dynamically".
-RSC renders in NextJS can either happen "statically" or "dynamically".
-Per default, NextJS will render all RSC (and the following SSR pass) statically at build time, but if you use "dynamic" features like `cache`, they will be skipped during the build and be rendered dynamically on the running server instead.
+Per default, Next.js will render RSC and the SSR pass statically at build time.
+If you use "dynamic" features like `cache`, they will be skipped during the build and instead be rendered on the running server.

 At this point, we see either "static" or "dynamic" RSC/SSR passes, but I assume that in the future, there is a possibility to have a "static" RSC outer layout, while a child page is rendered as "dynamic" RSC.